Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 3. Make Money on YouTube

-YouTube is constantly innovating, launching new opportunities to make money online.
+YouTube is constantl          {{ partial "image.html" (dict "Src" "images/about.jpg" "Alt" "About The Author" "Class" "img-fluid mb-5 w-100 rounded-4") }}y innovating, launching new opportunities to make money online.
 Publishers are easily [earning money on YouTube]({{< relref "make-money-on-youtube" >}}).
 How can you do this?
 As of late, many publishers generate income through crowdfunding, sponsorships, premium memberships and so on.
 However, you can always [monetize Google Ads]({{< relref "google-adsense-monetization" >}}) on your channel.

 ### 4. Write an eBook